The title from this blog-post is not mine.

 In trying to put patients first my recent experience as an NHS Consultant has been very difficult.

-Recently at a family gathering I was asked, given the distress that trying to put patients first has caused, “was it worth it?”
+Recently at a family gathering I was asked, given the distress that trying to put patients first has brought about for me and my family: “was it worth it?”

 So “was it worth it?”
 Despite the experiences I have outlined, I wish to document some personal successes:

 - I advocated a timely approach to the diagnosis of dementia, when virtually nobody else would.
-It is now considered the best approach across Europe.
+Across Europe it is now the advocated approach.

 - I have promoted transparency across NHS Scotland (and will continue to do so)